December, 2014-January, 2015

-Booked 4 nights but stayed 5 nights as this hotel has warm friendly and excellent staff, which really make you feel at home!
-Sad to leave – great hospitable owners also!
+Booked 4 nights but stayed 5 nights as this hotel has warm friendly and excellent staff, which really make you feel at home.
+Sad to leave as great hospitable owners also!

-The price include a very large comfortable clean room, serviced daily, good quality bedding, wi-fi, and even a kettle to make your own hot drink should you not feel like venturing out.
-The different varieties of breakfasts are great and plentiful…you won’t go hungry.
+The price includes a very large comfortable clean room, serviced daily, good quality bedding, wi-fi, and even a kettle to make your own hot drink, should you not feel like venturing out.
+The different varieties of breakfasts are good and plentiful…you won’t go hungry.

-The main street, beach, and harbour are about a 10-15 minute walk from this hotel and a 10-minute walk to the Tree Hugger cafe, which is good to sit with a coffee and watch Dong Hoi unfold during the day – spent many an hour here…
+The main street, beach, and harbour are about a 15-minute walk from this hotel and a 10-minute walk to the Tree Hugger cafe, which is good to sit with a coffee and watch Dong Hoi unfold during the day – spent many an hour here…

-Warm Vietnamese hospitality – As it is New Year’s Eve, the owners of the hotel invited us up to the top floor (their home) for dinner and we were very lucky to experience genuine Vietnamese warm hospitality that will stay with us for a long time.
+As it is New Year’s Eve, the owners of the hotel invited us up to the top floor of the hotel, which is their home for dinner.
+We were very lucky to experience genuine Vietnamese warm hospitality that will stay with me for a long time.

-It was a lovely night and a great way to spend a special evening.
+It was a lovely night and a great way to spend a special evening seeing a new year in.
 The dishes (mostly seafood) kept flowing from the restaurant’s kitchen and were wonderfully delicious; served with very good Dalat wine.